New Melones Lake: Geography

 The reservoir is impounded by the New Melones Dam, and has a 2400000 acre.ft capacity with a surface area of 12500 acre.
 When full, the shoreline is more than 100 mi long.

 The reservoir and dam are located west of Jamestown and Sonora, and south of Angels Camp.
 The Archie Stevenot Bridge, completed in 1976, carries Hwy 49 across the lake and border between Calaveras and Tuolumne Counties.

+Climate

 History

 The Stanislaus River and environs experienced dramatic changes beginning with the Gold Rush.
 The site of the reservoir is at the very heart of Gold Country, and development began there with the arrival of the miners in the 1840s.
-Water was immediately diverted, the riverbeds scoured for gold, and the banks colonized by miners and the businesses that served them.
+Water was immediately diverted, the riverbeds scoured for gold, and the banks inhabited by miners and the businesses that served them.
 By 1900 the flowing water was used to create electricity.
 Some of it was diverted into canals for use in San Joaquin Valley agriculture.

 The original Melones Dam was completed in 1926, forming a smaller Melones Lake reservoir.